 The owner’s draw method

-- Taxation for partnership: This is also viewed as personal income like in sole proprietorship.
+Taxation for partnership: This is also viewed as personal income like in sole proprietorship.
 The only difference here is that one person does not claim all the revenue generated from the business.
-All earnings are divided among partners and taxed accordingly.
+All earnings are divided among partners and taxed accordingly, with business expenses and tax liability evenly distributed, reflecting on each partner's personal income tax.

-- Taxation for limited liability companies: Taxation is the same as with sole proprietorship and partnership except that the laws that control taxes on limited liability companies vary according to state laws.
-It’s important to check state laws before advancing.
+Taxation for limited liability companies: Taxation is the same as with sole proprietorship and partnership except that the laws that control taxes on limited liability companies vary according to state laws.
+Before deciding on your payment method or how to pay employees, it's crucial to review state laws to understand the tax implications for small business owners and ensure compliance with cash flow problems.

 The salary method